MichaelChristopherRooney/CollisionProject/README.md

 Then make run.sh executable and run it.

+Use the -h argument to view supported args, or read the appendix in the report.

 Data sets will then be created in the serial/ and mpi/ directories.

 Note that some of these data sets are quite large so you will want to delete them afterwards.